esmerek/website-hugo-cms/site/content/_index.md

 ---
-title: Digital Transformation
+title: MINDSET IS EVERYTHING
-subtitle: Epic Fusion is the magic that happens when an organization and our collective connect.
+subtitle: We do Digital Transformation.
+Fast Forward.
 image: img/8k-background-epicfusion.png
 blurb:
-  heading: Why Epic Fusion?
+  heading: Why?
   text: >-
     Sometimes you just need someone you trust to get the job done.